Frix-x/klippain-shaketune/docs/macros/vibrations_tuning.md

 These graphs essentially depict the behavior of the motor control on your machine.
 While there isn't much room for easy adjustments to enhance them, most of you should only utilize them to configure your slicer profile to avoid problematic speeds.

-However, if you want to go the rabbit hole, as the data in these graphs largely hinges on the type of motors and their physical characteristic and their control by the TMC black magic, there are opportunities for optimization.
+However, if you want to go the rabbit hole, as the data in these graphs largely hinges on the type of motors, their physical characteristic and the way they are controlled by the TMC drivers black magic, there are opportunities for optimization.
 Tweaking TMC parameters allow to adjust the peaks, enhance machine performance, or diminish overall machine noise.
 For this process, I recommend to directly use the [Klipper TMC Autotune](https://github.com/andrewmcgr/klipper_tmc_autotune) plugin, which should simplify everything considerably.
 But keep in mind that it's still an experimental plugin and it's not perfect.

 For individuals inclined to reach the bottom of the rabbit hole and that want to handle this manually, the use of an oscilloscope is mandatory.
 Majority of the necessary resources are available directly on the Trinamics TMC website:
   1. You should first consult the datasheet specific to your TMC model for guidance on parameter names and their respective uses.